 Adopting a healthy lifestyle: How to stay motivated long term

 Up to 40% of premature deaths in the developed world can be attributed to our behaviours— from smoking to poor diet to a lack of exercise—our choices in our everyday lives impact our health.
-When we change our behaviors and lifestyle, we take an essential step towards improving our life quality and length.
+When we change our behaviours and lifestyle, we take an essential step towards improving our life quality and length.

 Making lifestyle changes for the betterment of your health is an admirable goal.
 Whether you are changing your eating and exercise habits or taking a more active role in your mental well-being, these changes take time and motivation

 The easy part is saying, “I’m going to completely cut out processed foods and exercise four times a week.”
 The tricky part is the follow-through.
-Research has shown that it is difficult for adults to stick to the behavioral changes needed to maintain things like weight loss long-term.
+Research has shown that it is difficult for adults to stick to the behavioural changes needed to maintain things like weight loss long-term.

 So, what can you do to increase your motivation and make changes that will last a lifetime?
 Let’s look at six tips to help you stay inspired and motivated to live your healthiest life.